Dependencies

 Slot operators

-and higher, you can use slot operators appended to the package
+In EAPI=5 and higher, you can use slot operators appended to the package

 name to declare whether or not your package should be rebuilt after the versions